Resources for Hemangioma Patients and Families

-The Family Support Network at Cincinnati Children’s includes specialists from Child Life, Financial Services, Pastoral Care, the School Intervention Program and Social Work.
+The Patient & Family Wellness Center at Cincinnati Children’s includes specialists from Child Life, Financial Services, Pastoral Care, the School Intervention Program and Social Work.
 They can provide:

 - Emotional, psychosocial and spiritual support

 - Community outreach and education

 - Information about additional resources (financial, insurance, community)

 - Assistance with lodging, ground transportation and other concerns.
 Guest Services at Cincinnati Children’s helps make a stay in Cincinnati more comfortable and convenient.

 Other Cincinnati Children’s Services